Digital-Defiance/OpenBook/docs/API.md

 ### GET /view/:table_name/paths

-​	Returns an array of the string column names from the view.json
+​	Returns an array of the string paths used in the table's view.json

 ```json
 [